balena-io-experimental/edge-node-manager/README.md

 The edge-node-manager (this repository) is an example of a gateway application.

 ### Gateway device
-The gateway device runs the gateway application and has the needed on-board radios to communicate with managed dependant devices, for example:
+The gateway device runs the gateway application and has the needed on-board radios to communicate with the managed dependant devices, for example:
  - Bluetooth
  - WiFi
  - LoRa